Owasso football: Payton Lusk overcomes injury, inexperience to become a playmaker for Ram offense

 Payton Lusk has developed into one of Owasso’s top receiving threats in the passing game this fall.

-Even the 6-foot-3, 180-pound senior himself may not have believed any of those previous statements as recently as six months ago.
+Even the 6-foot-3-inch, 180-pound senior himself may not have believed any of those previous statements as recently as six months ago.

 “The difference between now and then is night and day,” Lusk said.
 “When I came back and I told myself it was going to be different.”